 Tip: You will need to rent a car to see these cenotes and you can find them by driving along the 10 through Homun and Cuzama as well as off of Calle 14 in Cuzama.

-While we found the empty ruins of Uzmal to blow us away even more than Chichen Itza, we still were in awe when we saw El Castillo, the famous pyramid that is in incredible condition.
+While we found the empty ruins of Uxmal to blow us away even more than Chichen Itza, we still were in awe when we saw El Castillo, the famous pyramid that is in incredible condition.
 This is considered the most important Mayan archeological zone in the world and are over 1500 years old!

 The crowds do gather at Chichen Itza, so we recommend if you plan on going to get there right at the opening to get some photos and enjoy the place without dozens of tour buses worth of people!

-Bacalar is more of a quiet location and famous for its Lagoon of Seven Colors due to its blue and turquoise waters.
+Bacalar is more of a quiet location and famous for its turquoise Lagoon of Seven Colors.
 Spend your days lazying around the lagoon in a hammock overlooking the water or enjoy some of the water activities or visit many of the nearby cenotes.

 Also, it is said that there are secret pirate treasures left behind from the 17th and 18th centuries in this area making this place feel straight out of Pirates of the Caribbean!

-This ended up being on of our all time favorite things to do in the Yucatan and most memorable, get here before it turns into the next Tulum and is overcrowded!
+This ended up being on of our all time favorite things to do in the Yucatan and most memorable.
+Get here before it turns into the next Tulum and is overcrowded!

-It’s also becoming a popular spot for US retirees and digital nomads, it’s no wonder why as the cost of living is reasonable and very comfortable.
+It’s also becoming a popular spot for US retirees and digital nomads as the cost of living is reasonable and very comfortable.
 Check out our video breaking down the cost of living in Merida.

-Sian Ka’an Biosphere
+Visit the Sian Ka’an Biosphere